-“Many avenues” later – including several visits to the Island’s archives, to the University of Washington Pacific Center and to the Royal BC Museum, as well as interviews with three different authors – Lopez felt he was ready to tell Flores’ tale.
+“Many avenues” later – including several visits to the Island’s archives, requests for information from the Vancouver Public Library, Langara College, UBC, and to the Royal BC Museum, as well as interviews with several authors – Lopez felt he was ready to tell Flores’ tale.

 A strapping young man

 Based on anecdotes in Howard’s book, Benson Flores lived in a floating house in a community known as Snug Cove and made money as a beachcomber, fisherman, and trapper.
 He was likely the first person to provide boat rental services on Bowen Island.
 Flores liked to play the concertina and enjoyed singing.

 But Howard’s book didn’t indicate when Flores or the family mentioned on page 36 first arrived in Canada.
 Information from the 1911 census and an audio recording from a neighbour who knew Benson helped Lopez fill in those gaps.

 According to the census, Flores was born in the Philippines in 1846 and immigrated to Canada in 1861.

 Lopez believes that Flores “was probably a strapping 15-year-old when he landed, most likely as a young seaman for a foreign vessel docking in Vancouver.”